 Now that you have your map and have detailed your plan, you need to decide how you will make sure it’s implemented and how you will maintain course.
 This comes down to you and your qualities that will keep you focused, determined, disciplined and the efficiencies you make (systems and processes) that will keep your business flowing and allow you to step back see the course you’re on and make adjustments if necessary.

 If all this feels a bit overwhelming, I have some good news.
-I’ve create 3 videos that take you through this in more detail and better still I’ve created an online training course with videos, guides and tools that show you exactly how to make this happen.
+I’ve created a course called, Small Business Strategy for Success, which will show you exactly how to do this.

 I started my own journey to making a massive leap in my business a year ago.
 I created a new brand, Your Business Foundation, which better reflected the help I gave my clients.
 I resolved to help more business owners achieve their aims by creating products that will guide them and resolved to create 2 major products his year.